deocampo/deocampo.github.io/README.md

 For a more "professional" understanding of my background, please visit my [LinkedIn Profile](https://www.linkedin.com/in/deocampo/).

-_Aside from the 'deocampo.github.io' project that contains the source code for these introductory pages, my projects are organized in the following categories:_

 ### Barebones Software Development (bsd-*)
 Projects containing code snippets, normally executable via command line.